SS Andrea Doria: Casualties

 On the decks below, titled A, B and C Decks, the loss of life was greater, as it was the location of several sections of tourist-class cabins.
 On A Deck, eleven passengers, consisting of ten women and one elderly clergyman, were all killed.
 In Cabin 230, three women, Margaret Carola, Christina Covino and Amelia Iazzetta, were killed instantly.
 Carola had been on board with her elderly mother Rosa Carola, who had also been assigned a berth in the cabin but because she suffered from a variety of health problems, she had been in the ship's infirmary at the time of the collision and survived.
 Covino and Iazzetta were both sisters from New York who were returning from a visit to Italy.
-They were accompanied by Iazzetta's husband Benevenuto, who had been berthed in another cabin and survived.
+They were accompanied by Iazzetta's husband Benvenuto, who had been berthed in another cabin and survived.

 In the next cabin forward, Cabin 228, four more women lost their lives.
 Among them was Laura Bremermann, a young mother of two who was returning home to Fort Worth, Texas after visiting her native Italy.
 Two days before the disaster Bremermann sent a telegram to her husband Floyd asking him to meet her in New York.
 When he arrived to find her missing he inquired with the Italian line, who initially reported she was not on the passenger list, which Bremermann refuted using the telegram from his wife as proof.
 On B Deck, Andrea Doria's 50-car garage was staved in by the bow of Stockholm, but on C Deck, the worst loss of life occurred.
 A total of 26 people were killed in the collision section there, mostly Italian immigrant families.

 Among those killed in the collision on C Deck was opera singer Agnes Baratta, who at the time was a leading soprano of Milan's La Scala Opera House.
 She and her elderly mother Margherita Baratta had been en route to Redwood City, California, to visit her sister, after which Agnes had intended to audition for the San Francisco Opera House.
 Maria Theresina Imberlone, like the Barattas, was also bound for the San Francisco Bay Area, and was also killed in the collision.
 Imberlone's husband Giacomo and their 13-year-old son Giovanni, who shared another cabin, both survived.